 This year, in memory of John who has since very sadly passed away, we will get the DS:4 running again to demonstrate it and possibly even premier a new piece of music written for it.

 Darren will be showing off a selection of noisy electronic kits he develops for Rakit.
 As an electronic engineer with a keen interest in all things stuck to a PCB he looks foward to chatting about synths, electronics, DIY kits and soldering.

 https://www.rakits.co.uk/ - fun, noisy electronic kit projects at affordable prices for a range of ages and skill levels.

 Come and take a look at the awesome Atmegatron Synth - a mini 8-bit synth based around an Arduino!
 They'll also be bringing along some fantastic retro gear including a Mac Plus running Trax, Fostex R8 8-track, Emu Drumulator, Sequential Pro One, Yamaha DX7 IIFD, Roland Juno 60, Ensoniq ESQ1.
-Soulsby will be at the event on Saturday and Sunday.
+Soulsby will only be at the event on Sunday.

 Ian Taylor and his Modular Synths

 Just to show it's not all digital, sampling and computers this year, Ian will be bringing his Digisound Modular, a Roland 100M, a Eurorack (or two!) and his Jupiter 8.